 Two Thomas oscillators, coupled either linearly or non-linearly(sinusoidal), undergo a long period of transient, unstable attractor, mainly chaotic, before settling to a stable attractor.
 The transient period depends on the initial condition.
 The transient period will get reduced with a suitable initial condition, but it remains reasonably long.
 The period of transient chaos is longer in the case of $b = 0.1998$ than $b = 0.18$.
-The period gets further increased due to non-linear coupling.\\ \\ We use three different initial conditions are chosen to study transient states and to explore possible final asymptotic states. (i) The first one is what we call resetting.
+The period gets further increased due to non-linear coupling.\\ \\ We use three different initial conditions to study transient states and explore possible final asymptotic states. (i) The first one is what we call resetting.
 In this case, a fixed identical initial condition is there for all calculations with different coupling constants.
 The initial condition is chosen from the basin of attraction of the uncoupled oscillators.
-This case is equivalent to performing independent experiments on the same system with a fixed coupling element but of different values for subsequent experiments, keeping the initial condition the same. (ii) In the second case, the same initial condition is used as the first case for an uncoupled system.
-In the subsequent coupled system, the long-term solution of the previous coupled system is varied by $10\%$ to be used as an initial condition for the next coupled system with a different coupling constant.
+This case is equivalent to performing independent experiments on the same system but with a different coupling constant fixing an identical initial state. (ii) In the second case, we start with the same initial condition as in the first case for an uncoupled system.
+For the subsequent coupled system, the long-term solution of the previous coupled system is varied by $10\%$ to be chosen as the initial condition for the next coupled system with a different coupling constant.
 This is done by varying the coupling constant by a step of $ \delta cc$ to achieve a new coupled system. (iii) In the third case, $1\%$ variation is applied to the previous long-term solution for the next system.
-It is important to see how one can control these transients so that it can be used for practical purposes.
-The last two cases require a single experiment with a variable coupling element that can be varied during an experiment, like a variable resistor in a circuit.
-When the coupling element is varied, simultaneously one of the oscillators is slightly disturbed externally so that the initial condition for the new coupling is $10\%$ or $1\%$ different from the final state of the previous run.\\ \\ (Figure(\ref{CH6F22})) shows the transient chaos observed at the periodic(limit cycle) windows with the third set of initial conditions.
+It is essential to see how to control these transients for practical purposes.
+The last two cases require a single experiment with a variable coupling element that will vary during an experiment, like a variable resistor in a circuit.
+When the coupling element is varied simultaneously, one of the oscillators is slightly disturbed externally.
+The initial condition for the new coupling is $10\%$ or $1\%$ different from the final state of the previous run.\\ \\ (Figure(\ref{CH6F22})) shows the transient chaos observed at the periodic(limit cycle) windows with the third set of initial conditions.
 For $b=0.18$ with linear coupling and at $cc=0.16$, we find the asymptotic state to be a limit cycle with transient time $5K$ of chaos(Figure(\ref{CH6F22}-a)).
 With non-linear coupling, at $cc=0.12$, we observe transient chaos, and the asymptotic state is again a limit cycle corresponding to complex oscillations but with transient time $25K$.
 So, non-linear coupling enhances the transient period by five times, much longer(Figure(\ref{CH6F22}-b)).\\ \\ One can prove the existence of transient chaos in the coupled system by simply plotting the power spectrum below and above the transient time.
 There should be a spread in the frequency distribution for transient chaotic regimes, while in the case of regular trajectories like a limit cycle, there will be distinct spikes at harmonics.